Articles

 James Smith chats new album ‘Golden Age’: grief, love, and longevity

 ‘Golden Age’ is a step-left, out of ballad land and into the electric sphere; a record that James Smith intends to better showcase his musicianship and identity.
-Released on Friday via RINSE, it’s a round-up of previously released singles and pertinent new tracks documenting a moment in time from a musician whose only destiny is upwards.
-Read the interview here.
+A round-up of previously released singles and pertinent new tracks documenting a moment in time from a musician whose only destiny is upwards, read our interview here.

 Ed O’Brien’s ‘Blue Morpho’: Transcendent, Soul-Nourishing Listening